 Projects must be completed within 12 months of receiving notification of a grant; the timing is aligned with the date on the letter.

 Grants awarded during the Spring round should be completed by June 30th of the next calendar year.
 Grants awarded during the Fall round should be completed by December 31st of the next calendar year.

 Please see Upcoming Deadlines for specific dates.

 If you are unable to complete your project by the Project Completion deadline, you are required to seek permission for more time by sending a written Request for Extension to the Chair of the Arts Fund.
 This can be sent via email: Contact Us.

 Note: In September 2021 the Arts Fund approved a policy to restrict the number of Project Extensions to normally one (1) per Grantee/Project and for a duration normally not to exceed twelve (12 months).

 In your written letter, provide specific details about the delays and/or challenges that you are encountering and a specific estimated date for completion.
+Please also include your Arts Fund ID# when identifying your request.
 The Board will review your request and respond to you in writing with its decision and direction.

 If a Request for Extension is not submitted, the Board expects that the project will be completed on time and that the Final Report will also be received by the due date indicated in the Grant Agreement.

 If you are unsure about how to proceed, see Contact Us.